-110.01 All licenses and permits shall expire thirty six months from the date of issuance.
+- 110.01 All licenses and permits shall expire thirty-six months from the date of issuance.
 To renew said license or permit, the holder of same shall submit a request for renewal on a form prescribed by the Bureau and show that he is knowledgeable of current control recommendations, techniques and abreast of changing technology and pesticide usage.
 To meet these requirements, the licensee or permit holder shall have attended a training course approved by the Bureau within the past twelve (12) months or successfully complete an examination administered by the Bureau.
-It is the responsibility of the licensee or permit holder to know when his/her license or permit expires and to get the license or permit renewed prior to the expiration date.
+It is the responsibility of the licensee or permit holder to know when his/her license or permit expires and to get the license or permit renewed prior to the expiration date. - 110.02 Individuals who are valid license and/or permit holders and/or registered technicians for a licensed company in the categories as set forth in subsection 105.04 of the Regulations Governing Commercial Insect, Pest Animal and Disease Control Work, as amended on December 04, 2008 and Regulations Governing Commercial Weed Control Work as amended June 27, 2008 will retain the license and permit category names on their licenses, permits and/or registered technician identification cards until Bureau issues new documents or until their expiration.
+Category names on valid Bureau issued licenses and/or permits are covered by these regulations.
+Category name changes do not reflect change in description of work except in the following categories.
+Individuals with the Control of Pests of Pecan Orchards license or permit will retain it until the Bureau issues new documents or until their expiration, at which time it will be combined with Orchard Pest Control.
+Individuals with the Industrial Weed Control license or permit will retain it until the Bureau issues new documents or until their expiration.

-Denial, Suspension or Cancellation of a License, a Permit or an Identification Card; Refusal to Issue or Renew Same
+Denial; Suspension or Cancellation of a License, a Permit or an Identification Card; Refusal to Issue or Renew Same